wyne-ybanez/personal-portfolio-master/README.md

 ### Known Bugs

-The Navigation bar is clear upon opening the page.
+(i) The Navigation bar is clear upon opening the page.
 This is perfect on laptops and desktops.
 However, it leads to poor UX for smaller devices/viewports.
 I do not yet have extensive knowledge to code my own JavaScript and change the navigation bar background to be static when viewing on smaller devices.

+(ii) There is a bug with the carousel indicator `.carousel-indicators li` by which the indicators move up and down when the testimonial section is viewed on mobile device (iPhone 6,7,8).

 ### Design Changes

 - The website used to incorporate a black background, this has been changed to a white background.
 Text colors and section backgrounds have been changed accordingly

-- Previously the website would link externally to projects.html and contactme.html.
-These files have been deleted and instead the site incorporates a one page for all content regiment.
+- Previously, the website would link externally to projects.html and contactme.html.
+These files have been deleted and instead the site incorporates a one page regiment.

-- Previously it was planned that the Footer would have 3 navigation buttons as specified in the Wireframes.
+- Previously, it was planned that the Footer would have 3 navigation buttons as specified in the Wireframes.
 This has been altered and now the footer will now contain navigation links, social icons as well as contact information.

 ### Future Implementations